 Simply place a rainwater barrel by a closed or open drainpipe, using a water butt diverter kit to tap into the supply of a closed drainpipe.
 Make sure you clean these once a year to prevent the spread of disease, using any water you’ve collected on established plants.

 Top tip: When using multiple water butts, rotate your use of these so you keep the water inside as fresh as possible.

 Watering cans and hoses

-A lot of the watering in your garden should be aimed beneath the foliage of your plants, directed straight at the base of the stems, which is why a hose or garden watering can is ideal.
-This leaves the soil that surrounds your plants dry, helping to make sure the water’s going straight to where it’s needed and those pesky weeds aren’t being hydrated in the process!
+Most of the watering in your garden should be aimed beneath the foliage of your plants, directed straight at the base of the stems – a hose or garden watering can are both ideal.
+This will leave the soil surrounding your plants dry, helping to make sure the water’s going straight to where it’s needed – this’ll not only save water but also mean those pesky weeds aren’t being hydrated in the process!

-Top tip: Always water your plants in the cool of the evening or very early in the morning because water evaporates quickly in the middle of the day!
+Top tip: Always water your plants in the cool of the evening or very early in the morning to stop the water evaporating quicker than you can water (like in the middle of the day)!